Today's Articles

 Harris was born in Philadelphia, PA.
 She attended Saint Barnabas Episcopal Church in her hometown and developed a strong relationship with its vision.
 She graduated from Philadelphia High School for Girls in 1948 and enrolled in college but did not complete her coursework.
 In 1958, a public relations firm, Joseph Baker Associates, hired Harris, believing she had great potential to succeed in this field.
 Two years later, Harris married.
 The relationship was short-lived, and she divorced in 1963.

 Politically, as a young Black woman, she believed it her duty to be a part of the civil rights struggle.
-Her participation in Freedom Rides, voter registration, and marches with Dr. Martin Luther King Jr. in Selma, Alabama, focused Harris's attention on the importance of fighting injustice and inequality.
+Her participation in Freedom Rides, voter registration, and marches with Dr. Martin Luther King Jr. in Selma, Alabama, focused Harris's attention on fighting injustice and inequality.
 She went on to work as a chief public relations executive at the Sun Oil Company.
 Still, she always maintained her interests in the Episcopal Church, religion, and the struggle for justice.
 Harris's voice increased in the church in 1974 when she lent her support to a group of Episcopal bishops who defied a ban on ordaining women as priests.

 Harris became so engulfed in the issue of women's rights in the church that she contemplated becoming a priest herself.
 By October 1980, her dream became a reality: she was ordained.
 Harris's early assignments varied from serving as a chaplain in a Philadelphia County prison and working in small parishes to becoming executive director of the Episcopal Church Publishing Company.
 Harris wrote for the liberal Episcopal magazine “Witness” and began to receive worldwide coverage in the Anglican community.